True Natural Bodybuilding

 This is a very difficult question because it depends from so many different variables.
 Genetic potential, which differs so much between individuals, is definitely one of the most important factors.
 Let's limit the question here to those people who do not have any rare genetic mutations that result in abnormal muscle growth or hormone levels.

 Personally I would estimate that a Body Mass Index (BMI) of about 28.5 with a body fat percentage of about 5% is close to the maximum result obtainable through true natural bodybuilding.
-This assumes that a bodybuilder with the best possible genetics succeeds to fully develop all his muscles through training and nutrition without ever using any performance enhancing drugs or unnatural food supplements.
+This assumes that a bodybuilder with the best possible genetics succeeds to fully develop all his muscles through training and nutrition without ever using any performance enhancing drugs or non-nutrient sports supplements.

 The best example of a famous bodybuilder I can think of, who comes close to this best possible true natural physique is Steve Reeves.
 Steve competed in the 1940's, when anabolic steroids where not yet generally used by competitive bodybuilders.
 I am not saying that Steve was completely drug free, however, he might have been.
 He certainly didn't use the massive quantities and many different kinds of very powerful drugs today's bodybuilders use.

-I also advice you to read this article on the maximum muscular bodyweight and size potential that can be achieved without using any anabolic drugs.
+I also advise you to read this article on the maximum muscular bodyweight and size potential that can be achieved without using any anabolic drugs.
 It also comes with an interesting calculator that helps you estimate your personal maximum potential in terms of bodyweight and body part measurements.
+Here are another interesting article and video on what can be achieved as a natural bodybuilder.

 Are natural bodybuilding contests drug free?